VMSSON345/BTL/README.md

 ## Installation
 1. Clone the project from the repository.
 2. Open the project in the IDE.
+3. Dowload text_to_speech from https://www.geeksforgeeks.org/converting-text-speech-java/.
-3. Run the project.
+4. Run the project.
-4. If you want to change the data, you can change the E_V.txt and V_E.txt files.
+5. If you want to change the data, you can change the E_V.txt and V_E.txt files.

 ## UML diagram
 ![image](https://github.com/VMSSON345/BTL/assets/161271507/357a9cf3-70cb-4a39-9910-0c2d0fb13568)